 - Evidence Based Birth: This resource was recommended by our doula (more on doulas later!) and was vital in helping us make informed, science-based decisions about our pre-and-postnatal care.
 There’s a lot of bad information out there – Evidence Based Birth cuts through the noise.

 This is more of a helpful rant.
-The kind of advice I really would’ve liked as I embarked on this journey with my partner, and hopefully the kind of detailed, real information you won’t find in most blog posts.
+The kind of advice I really would’ve liked as I embarked on this journey with my partner, and hopefully the kind of detailed, real information that will aid your preparation that you won’t find in most blog posts.

 Another caveat: this is based on my experience with my partner.
 Everyone’s pregnancy and birth are different.